 The Ford Foundation is one of the stalwart funders of progressive causes and issues of social justice.
-Owing to a recent restructuring, the foundation will continue to support LGBT issues internationally, but has ended its support for U.S.-based LGBT work.
+Owing to a recent restructuring, the foundation will continue to support LGBTQ issues internationally, but has ended its support for U.S.-based LGBTQ work.

 The Denver-based Gill Foundation has awarded millions of dollars annually in grants for "organizations working on policy and advocacy efforts to achieve equality in the United States for all people, including sexual orientation and gender identity or expression" both nationally and in founder Tim Gill's home state of Colorado.

 The Haas Fund is a pioneer in marriage equality and awards large-scale grants for a range of LGBT-related work.
 However, grant proposals are accepted by invitation only.

 Horizons, led by Executive Director Roger Doughty, is more accessible than many LGBT funders.
 Most of its funding consists of small grants to organizations working at the grassroots level.